-ETFE MATERIALS
+ETFE Materials

 The fluorine-based plastic ethylene tetrafluoroethylene (ETFE) is a fluorine-based material.
 It was made to withstand corrosion and maintain strength over a wide temperature range.
 ETFE is a polymer with the source name poly (ethene-co-tetrafluoroethene).
 Tefzel is another brand name for this product.
 ETFE has a high melting temperature, as well as good chemical, electrical, and high-energy radiation resistance.
 ETFE Materials produces hydrofluoric acid when it is burnt.